makerdao/community/governance/votes/Executive vote - February 07, 2024.md

 * **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/rwa009-hvbank-mip21-token-ces-domain-team-assessment/15861/20)
 * **Proposal**: [Forum comment](http://forum.makerdao.com/t/rwa009-hvbank-mip21-token-ces-domain-team-assessment/15861/19)

-Due to passage of a recent DAO Resolution for the RWA009-A vault, the `doc` parameter is out-of-date.
+Due to the passage of a recent DAO Resolution for the RWA009-A vault, the `doc` parameter is out-of-date.
 If this executive proposal passes, it will be updated as follows:

 * Set the RWA009-A `doc` to [QmPzuLuJ5Xq6k6Hbop1W5s4V9ksvafYoqcW9sU5QRwz5h1](https://gateway.pinata.cloud/ipfs/QmPzuLuJ5Xq6k6Hbop1W5s4V9ksvafYoqcW9sU5QRwz5h1).